FoamScience/openfoam-apptainer-packaging/docs.md

 # Matching the 4.1.5 version is probably optional but recommended; build the containers with your version!
 # It's also good practice to share process namespaces with --sharens

-# Test a sample MPI application (No OpenFOAM is involved code here)
+# Test a sample MPI application (No OpenFOAM code is involved here)
-mpirun -n 2 apptainer run --sharens \
+mpirun -n 2 apptainer run --sharens containers/projects/test-master.sif '/opt/OMPIFoam/ompiTest'
-    containers/projects/test-master.sif '/opt/OMPIFoam/ompiTest'
 # Should give the same output as:
-apptainer run -C \
-    containers/projects/test-master.sif 'mpirun -np 2 /opt/OMPIFoam/ompiTest'
+apptainer run -C containers/projects/test-master.sif 'mpirun -np 2 /opt/OMPIFoam/ompiTest'

-# MAKE SURE foam-extend is not sourced (on the host) for the shell instance you run this with
+# MAKE SURE OpenFOAM is not sourced (on the host) for the shell instance you run this with
 # Also, you can pick any other test container

 # Test an OpenFOAM application